 - 3. Schedule of Upcoming Immigration Law Seminars

 - 4. Temporary Professional Visas – Prepare Your H-1B Petitions Now

-- 5. Success Story – H-3 Trainee Visas and Special Education
+- 5. Success Story – How a Special Education Teacher Got an H-3 Trainee Visa

 - 6. Immigration Trivia Quiz – Immigrants at the Oscars